Specify Application-Specific Signal Properties

 Simulink.ValueTypeobject.
 For example, if the model uses a data dictionary, select the data dictionary.
 Otherwise, select the base workspace.

 ValueTypeobject appears in the Contents pane.
-The Dialog pane shows the properties of the new

-Specify the desired property values for the value type.
+Use the table or Property Inspector pane to specify the desired property values for the value type.

 To programmatically create and edit